Skip to content

 2. Right-click on CLSID and select New > Key.

 3. When the new key is created, rename it to {86ca1aa0-34aa-4e8b-a509-50c905bae2a2}.
-Now right-click on this new-created key and select New > Key.
+Now right-click on the newly-created key and select New > Key.

 4. Assign InprocServer32 as the name of this new entry as shown above.
 Now, double-click on the (Default) entry in the right-hand pane.
-Make sure you do not make any changes in the Edit String window and click on the OK button.
+Make sure you do not make any changes in the Edit String window and click the OK button.
 This step is mandatory otherwise the trick won’t work.

 2. Add an App to the Windows 11 Context Menu

+There are some programs or apps that we frequently use.
+Wouldn’t it be better if we could add those programs to the context menu in Windows 11?
 There is another cool Registry hack using which you can add an app shortcut to the desktop context menu.
 The trick works well in Windows 10 and 11.
-Besides this registry hack, there are some more ways to customize the Windows 10 context menu as well.
+Besides this registry hack, there are a few ways to customize the Windows 10 context menu as well.

 1. Open the Registry Editor and go to: